void-archive/enmath/README.md

 ## Locales

-If you don't understand the master branch (English locale), you may change your branch to another one that you can understand.
+If you don't understand the README on the master branch (English locale), you may change your branch to another one that you can understand.
 Don't see your language?
 Send us a pull request!